damiencarbery/quotes/README.md

 ---

-"The devil you know is more fun to do battle with, than the devil you don't know." - Unknown
+"The devil you know is more fun to do battle with than the devil you don't know." - Unknown

 ---